Sex Addiction Statistics

 Sex Addiction Recovery Statistics

-- 34% had at least 5 years of recovery.
+- 34% had achieved at least five years of recovery.

 Getting Help for Sex Addiction